Gorge Scrambling (aka Canyoning) routes in the Brecon Beacons

-There are several Gorge Scrambling (aka Canyoning / Gorge Walking) routes in the Brecon Beacons the most popular are listed below (Routes 1 & 2) there are also alternative routes detailed further down the page.
+There are several Gorge Scrambling (Canyoning) routes in the Brecon Beacons the most popular (Routes 1 & 2) are listed below. there are also alternative routes detailed further down the page.

 River Mellte & River Sychryd (approx 3hrs)- Route 1- age 10yrs+

-This is the most established and popular route in the Brecon Beacons, it includes a range of different jumps that steadily progress in height up to approx 22ft- known locally as ‘Loonies Leap’!
-This area has some great rock formations that allow for a variety of scrambles, crawls in confined spaces, traverses and interesting areas to explore.
+This is the most established and popular Gorge Scrambling route in the Brecon Beacons, it includes a range of different jumps that steadily progress in height up to approx 22ft- known locally as ‘Loonies Leap’!
+This area has some great rock formations that allow for a variety of challenging scrambles, crawls , traverses and interesting rock formations and mines to explore.
 This route also includes a waterfall cascade scramble and a walk or crawl underneath a waterfall before jumping.

 This is the most popular route in the Brecon Beacons it is fast paced with plenty of challenges and great fun, for these reasons it is our default route, if you have already completed this route and / or prefer the route below please let us know upon booking.

 Upper River Mellte (approx 2hrs) Route 3

 This is a very scenic location which has some of the largest waterfalls in the Brecon Beacons.
 Some of the footage at the start of the second video (below) has been taken in this area.
-On the downside there are only two main jumps, one of which can only be used in low water, however these can be taken repeatedly and the biggest jump is slightly higher than Loonies leap at approx 25ft.
-This route is slightly shorter in duration than route one and there are less challenges there are also no crawls, caves or mines in the area.
-There is however a great waterfall that you can walk behind and another that you can traverse when river levels are high.
+On the downside there are only two main jumps, one of which can only be used in low water, however these can be taken repeatedly and the main jump slightly higher than Loonies leap (Route 1) at approx 25ft.
+There tend to be less challenges than Route 1 and no crawls, caves or mines in the area.
+There is however a great waterfall that you can walk behind and another that you can traverse when river levels are low.